 Applicants must be graduates of a university of recognized reputation and hold a B.Sc. and M.Sc. degree equivalent to a McGill degree in a subject closely related to the one selected for graduate work.
-Applicants must have at least a cumulative grade point average (CGPA) in McGill University's credit equivalency of 3.2/4.0 (second class–upper division) during their bachelor's and master's degree programs.
+Applicants must have a minimum cumulative grade point average (CGPA) in McGill University's credit equivalency of 3.2/4.0 (second class–upper division) during their bachelor's and master's degree programs.
 Exceptional students may apply to transfer to the Ph.D. program after one year of study in the M.Sc.
 (Thesis) program.

 Some applicants whose academic degrees and standing entitle them to serious consideration for admission to graduate studies, but who are considered inadequately prepared in the subject selected may be admitted to a Qualifying program if they have met the School's minimum CGPA of 3.2 out of 4.0.
 The courses to be taken in a Qualifying program will be prescribed by the academic unit.
 Qualifying students are registered in graduate studies, but not as candidates for a degree.
 Only one Qualifying year (two terms) is permitted.
 Successful completion of a Qualifying program does not guarantee admission to a degree program.
 Students must re-apply for admission to a degree program.